National costume of Indonesia: Peci

 The Peci, also known as songkok or kopiah, is a cap traditionally worn by male Muslims in the Indonesian archipelago.
 It is quite similar to the Turkish-Egyptian fez.
 In Indonesia, the black velvet peci has become the national headdress with secular nationalist connotations made popular by Sukarno.
 A number of Indonesian nationalist movement activists in the early 20th century, such as Sukarno, Muhammad Hatta and Agus Salim, wore a peci to convey their nationalistic sentiments and to demonstrate their Indonesian identity.
 Indonesian male presidents always wear a peci as part of their official presidential attire.

 Since then, the black velvet peci is approved to be the national head-dress for Indonesian men.
 It is worn all over Indonesia, especially by government officials and men (usually Muslim men) throughout the country.
 The peci is usually worn with batik shirt or western-style suits by men in Indonesia for those attending formal occasions.
 It is also commonly worn during Islamic religious occasions.
 Senior citizen Muslim men across Indonesia — usually in Jakarta who identify themselves as native Betawi people, also use this peci on an everyday basis.
 It is also a traditional head-dress of the Betawi people and also other ethnic groups, especially in the western parts of Indonesia which are mainly Muslims.

-Regional costumes
+Regional attires

-Other than national costumes, each of the provinces of Indonesia — more precisely every ethnic group of Indonesia, have their own regional traditional costumes.
-These regional costumes in Indonesian is called baju adat or pakaian adat, and derived from traditional Indonesian textile traditions and crafts.
-The best chance to see an example of Indonesian traditional costumes is by attending a traditional wedding ceremony.
-The traditional costumes differs according to its function and occasion; the most elaborate and extravagant ones usually reserved for bride and groom only, while a more common traditional costumes are worn by local people during traditional ceremonies.
-Some examples of Indonesian regional costumes (baju adat) are:
+Other than the national attires, each of the provinces of Indonesia — more precisely every ethnic group of Indonesia, have their own regional traditional attires.
+These regional attires in Indonesian is called baju adat or pakaian adat, and derived from traditional Indonesian textile traditions and crafts.
+The best chance to see an example of Indonesian traditional attires is by attending a traditional wedding ceremony.
+The traditional attires differs according to its function and occasion; the most elaborate and extravagant ones usually reserved for bride and groom only, while a more common traditional attires are worn by local people during traditional ceremonies.
+Some examples of Indonesian regional attires (baju adat) are: